JSchantin/blockchain-developer-bootcamp-final-project/README.md

 # Final Project Ideas

-# Idea 1: Block Hash coin toss game on a ETH smartcontract without participation fee
+# Idea 1: Block Hash coin toss game on a ETH smart contract without participation fee

 This Game is similar to a coin toss. <br>
 The User can make a bet whether the next for this game selected Block will have an even or odd hash. (every 100th Block is selected so a game takes around 25 minutes.
 This variable can also be dynamic to ensure enough bets were placed.)
-If he guessed right, he will earn the bets of those, who guessed wrong. <br>
+If he guessed right, he would earn the bets of those who guessed wrong. <br>

 ## Game Phases